SalvadorSakho/CV/README.md

 # CV

-My old version of CV, dveloped on Java.
+My old version of CV, developed on Java.
 (When I will hava a time, I will update information....)

 Thank you for understanding.